 Pitch decks are the tool to convince investors of the merits of funding your tech startup or business.

 Who is your audience and what are their questions?

 The classic partner in a VC firm is exposed to 5,000 pitches in a single year.

-At SlideHeroes we teach an approach to developing business presentations that focuses on:
+At SlideHeroes we provide presentation training on how to develop McKinsey presentations that focuses on:

 - Identifying your audience,

 - Determining the question in the mind of the audience that you are there to answer, and then

 - Structuring a clear answer to that question